-23 CAPSIZED; RECOVERING; AGROUND; RESCUING Rule 23 is changed to:
+23 CAPSIZED; RECOVERING; AGROUND; RESCUING

-- 23.1 If possible, a kiteboard shall avoid a kiteboard that is capsized or has not regained control after capsizing, is aground, or is trying to help a person or vessel in danger. - 23.2 A kiteboard that is recovering shall keep clear of a kiteboard that is not.
+- 23.1 If possible, a kiteboard shall avoid a kiteboard that is capsized, or has not regained control after capsizing, is aground, or is trying to help a person or vessel in danger. - 23.2 A kiteboard that is recovering shall keep clear of a kiteboard that is not.